Sociology and Anthropology Online

 Complete your degree at UMassD

-The UMass Dartmouth bachelor’s degree completion program in Sociology and Anthropology examines societies and basic institutions, as well as smaller groups such as family, peers and neighborhood.
+The UMass Dartmouth bachelor’s degree program in Sociology and Anthropology examines societies and basic institutions, as well as smaller groups such as family, peers and neighborhood.
 Students must select whether to concentrate in sociology or anthropology, depending on their interests and goals.
 This flexible program prepares students for a wide range of careers.

-The UMass Dartmouth Sociology and Anthropology degree completion program requires students to complete 120 credits.
+The UMass Dartmouth Sociology and Anthropology degree program requires students to complete 120 credits.
 Students are required to complete a 3-credit internship as part of the course work.
 The student can choose the internship institution/location and it must be approved by the sociology and anthropology department.
 The program includes hands-on work experience through an internship.

-Students choose from among three introductory courses, either in Sociology, Cultural Anthropology, or Social and Cultural Behavior, and complete methods and theory courses and an internship.
+Students choose from two introductory courses, either Intro to Sociology or Cultural Anthropology, and complete methods and theory courses as well as an internship.